 The internet is a fantastic resource for healthy, family-friendly meals.
 At Genes2Teens, we recently shared some of our favorite crockpot meals.

 Pinterest is also a fun simple way to browse recipes through a few easy search terms.
 My kids especially like this option because the photos are immediately available.
 It’s easy to click through to a particular recipe.
 I’ve found it pretty easy to find specific things my kids are looking for, like “healthy mac and cheese” or “kid-friendly make-at-home sushi.”
-If you scroll down to the bottom of this page you can follow the Genes2Teens Pinterest board Easy Meals Kids Will Love.

 I also recommend the Little helpers toddler cookbook for tasty recipes that are easy to make with your kids.